Austin Peay looks to extend streak vs SIUE | WTOP

-BOTTOM LINE: Austin Peay looks for its 12th straight win in the head-to-head series over Southern Illinois-Edwardsville.
-Austin Peay has won by an average of 12 points in its last 11 wins over the Cougars.
+BOTTOM LINE: Austin Peay looks for its 13th straight win in the head-to-head series over Southern Illinois-Edwardsville.
+In its last 12 wins against the Cougars, Austin Peay has won by an average of 12 points.
 Southern Illinois-Edwardsville’s last win in the series came on Jan.
-22, 2015, a 69-65 win.
+22, 2015, a 69-65 victory.

-TEAM LEADERSHIP: Southern Illinois-Edwardsville’s Sidney Wilson has averaged 14.2 points and 4.4 rebounds while Mike Adewunmi has put up 12.5 points and 6.6 rebounds.
-For the Governors, Terry Taylor has averaged 21.1 points and 10.9 rebounds while Jordyn Adams has put up 10.8 points.

-OVC IMPROVEMENT: The Cougars have scored 70.5 points per game across six conference games, an improvement from the 65.4 per game they managed against non-conference competition.TERRIFIC TERRY: Taylor has connected on 32.6 percent of the 46 3-pointers he’s attempted and has made 9 of 19 over his last five games.
-He’s also made 80 percent of his free throws this season.
+BIG MEN ON CAMPUS: The powerful Terry Taylor has averaged a double-double with 22 points and 11.3 rebounds to lead the way for the Governors.
+Carlos Paez has paired with Taylor and is maintaining an average of 8.8 points and 4.4 assists per game.
+The Cougars are led by Mike Adewunmi, who is averaging 13.6 points and 6.3 rebounds.ACCURATE ADEWUNMI: Adewunmi has connected on 39.5 percent of the 76 3-pointers he’s attempted and has made 9 of 17 over the last three games.
+He’s also converted 69.4 percent of his foul shots this season.

-WINLESS WHEN: Southern Illinois-Edwardsville is 0-5 this year when it scores 63 points or fewer and 6-1 when it scores at least 64.

-ASSIST-TO-FG RATIO: The Cougars have recently used assists to create buckets more often than the Governors.
-Southern Illinois-Edwardsville has an assist on 47 of 83 field goals (56.6 percent) over its previous three games while Austin Peay has assists on 44 of 78 field goals (56.4 percent) during its past three games.
+SCORING THRESHOLDS: Southern Illinois-Edwardsville is 5-0 when it limits opponents to 63 or fewer points, and 3-12 when opposing teams exceed 63 points.
+Austin Peay is 12-0 when holding opponents to 71 points or fewer, and 1-9 whenever teams score more than 71 on the Governors.

+STREAK STATS: Austin Peay has won its last three home games, scoring an average of 73.3 points while giving up 56.3.

-DID YOU KNOW: The Austin Peay defense has forced opponents into turnovers on an impressive 23.8 percent of all possessions, which ranks the Governors 20th among Division I teams.
-The Southern Illinois-Edwardsville offense has turned the ball over on 24.7 percent of its possessions (ranking the Cougars 344th, nationally).
+DID YOU KNOW: The Austin Peay defense has forced opponents into turnovers on an impressive 23.6 percent of all possessions, which is the 20th-highest rate in the country.
+Southern Illinois-Edwardsville has turned the ball over on 23.4 percent of its possessions (ranked 336th among Division I teams).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25